-- 4.1 The risk register currently includes 17 strategic risks- four red risks, nine risks assessed as amber and four green risks.
-Mitigating actions continue to be implemented and are monitored by risk owners to ensure that risks are reduced to acceptable levels. - 4.2 Ownership of the individual strategic risks is assigned to directors, who have responsibility to: - Consider and agree the risk description - Assess the current risk score based upon the controls in place and the assurances they have received on the adequacy and effectiveness of these controls - Oversee implementation of mitigating actions to reduce the risk scores where necessary, in order to deliver the required risk score by the target date - Keep Cabinet Members informed of the risk and the implementation of mitigating actions. - 4.3 Further ongoing reviews are then undertaken by the Executive Management Team. - 4.4 Since the last report, changes to the Cabinet Member(s) assigned to each risk have been made to align to the new Cabinet members and their new portfolios.
-Changes have also been made to risk assessments, target dates and mitigating actions where appropriate.
-The key changes include:
+- 4.1 The risk register currently includes 13 strategic risks- six red risks and seven risks assessed as amber.
+Mitigating actions continue to be implemented and are monitored by risk owners to ensure that risks are reduced to acceptable levels. - 4.2 Ownership of the individual strategic risks is assigned to directors, who have responsibility to: - Consider and agree the risk description - Assess the current risk score based upon the controls in place and the assurances they have received on the adequacy and effectiveness of these controls - Oversee implementation of mitigating actions to reduce the risk scores where necessary, in order to deliver the required risk score by the target date - Keep Cabinet Members informed of the risk and the implementation of mitigating actions. - 4.3 Further ongoing reviews are then undertaken by the Executive Management Team. - 4.4 Since the last report, changes have been made to risk assessments, target dates and mitigating actions where appropriate. - 4.5 In addition to the above, risk owners continue to review their assessments of all strategic, directorate, operational and project risks in respect of Brexit.
+For the areas that could potentially be impacted, an action plan is in place and is being overseen by the Executive Director Neighbourhoods.